wescamp/A_New_Order-1.10/A_New_Order/readme.txt

   for a campaign; this is to fund new portraits.
 In other words, this is in order to allow the others enjoy the campaign even more.
 And we may then decide to create a sequel :)
-  Use moneybookers.
+  Use moneybookers or paypal.
 You have to register, though.
 The transfer with moneybookers costs about 1 euro (0.5 fee by moneybookers, but in my country my bank also charges for transferring to my account in moneybookers);
   http://www.howtopayonline.org/moneybookers.html.
 My account is